-This will be the 6th year that I have made this post.
-This is a “fun” only post where any of you can suggest names for the 2018 foals born in the Pryors.
+This will be the 8th year that I have made this post.
+This is a “fun” only post where any of you can suggest names for the 2019 foals born in the Pryors.
 Of course, like on all the previous years, I can not guarantee that they will be used, but it will be fun to list them, and I do know that whenever a foal is born, I come to this post to look at all of the suggestions.
 And if you can, please include the meaning for the name, it would be very helpful to know that.

-In 2000, the BLM started using a letter for each year of foals, starting with A. This year is the S year.
+In 2000, the BLM started using a letter for each year of foals, starting with A. This year is the U year.
 So please feel free to list your ideas in the comment section of this post.
-To read more about this system and why we use names, please refer to my Name Game post that I did last in 2013.
+To read more about this system and why we use names, please refer to my Name Game post that I did in 2013.
 Click on Name Game to go there.
-Or you can go to the Center’s latest post and read more about it as well.
-Click on Center to go there.

 I am looking forward to reading all of your suggestions.
 If someone else has already posted your name idea, please list it again anyway.
 It will be fun to see what the most popular name suggestions are!

 The first known Pryor Foal was born to Nova and Hickok.
 Nova is the 2013 daughter of Kitalpha and Bristol.
 Hickok is the 2007 son of Belle Starr and Starbuck.
 The foal is a colt and has been named Uinta.

 Thank you Diane Granger for the use of her photos.

 I woke up this morning with a message from Sarah and Abbie.
 Jackson had died.
 While this was not unexpected, it was still very shocking.
 I can’t imagine the mountain without Jackson.